-This section of the Annual Report provides updates on Interim Milestones (Section 3.1), projects (Section 3.2), and management actions (Section 3.3), as well as other implementation support activities (Section 3.4) and anticipated upcoming activities (Section 3.5).
+This section of the Annual Report provides updates on:

+- Interim Milestones (Section 3.1) - Projects (Section 3.2) - Management actions (Section 3.3) - Progress made on addressing recommended corrective actions (Section 3.4) - Other implementation support activities (Section 3.5) - Anticipated upcoming activities (Section 3.6)

 This Annual Report provides a snapshot of projects and management actions (PMAs) and their respective implementation status.
-Beginning with the publication of this Water Year 2022 Annual Report, the PMAs are also included in the Merced Integrated Regional Water Management (MercedIRWM) Opti project tracker (https://opti.woodardcurran.com/irwm/merced/), which, along with the GSP, is viewed by the Merced Subbasin GSAs as a "living" document.
+The PMAs are also included in the Merced Integrated Regional Water Management (MercedIRWM) Opti project tracker (https://opti.woodardcurran.com/irwm/merced/), which, along with the GSP, is viewed by the Merced Subbasin GSAs as a "living" document.
 The list of PMAs maintained in the MercedIRWM Opti system will be revised periodically and reflects, at any time in the future, the list of PMAs associated with the GSP.
 When revised, the PMA list will be approved by the Merced Subbasin Coordination Committee or other body, as appropriate, following updating, and will be made available via the MercedIRWM Opti system.
 As such, the list of PMAs maintained in the MercedIRWM Opti system is considered to be the official Merced Subbasin GSP PMA list; no formal GSP adoption will be required for PMA list updating.